Photon-instanton collider implemented by a superconducting circuit

 where $\phi_n$ is in units of flux and we employ units where $e=1$ and $\hbar = 1$, hence the flux quantum is $\Phi_0 = h/2e = \pi$.
 The array spacing $a$ will serve as the unit of length.

-The array is terminated by a transmon qubit (node $n=0$, blue elements in Fig.~\ref{fig:circuit})~\cite{koch07} whose Josephson energy $E_J$ is flux-tunable and much larger than its charging energy, $E_C = 1/2C_0$.
-Hence, to a leading approximation we may treat it as a linear device~\cite{kuzmin19b}.
-This gives rise to total system eigenmodes with dispersion $\omega_k = 2 v \sin (k/2) \approx vk$, where $v=1/\sqrt{LC_g}$, the array wave velocity divided by the array spacing, is much larger than all other energy scales, i.e., for all relevant modes $k \ll 1$.
-The eigenmodes are $\propto \sin (k n +\delta_k)$, where
+The array is terminated by a transmon qubit~\cite{koch07} (node $n=0$, blue elements in Fig.~\ref{fig:circuit}), a small SQUID whose Josephson energy $E_J$ is flux-tunable and much larger than its charging energy, $E_C = 1/2C_0$.
+Hence, to leading order we may approximate its Josephson cosine by a quadratic function~\cite{kuzmin19b}.
+Then Eq.~\eqref{eqn:lagrangian} gives rise to eigenmodes with dispersion $\omega_k = 2 v \sin (k/2) \approx vk$, where $v=1/\sqrt{LC_g}$, the array wave velocity divided by the array spacing, is much larger than all other energy scales, i.e., for all relevant modes $k \ll \pi$.
+The eigenmodes are $\propto \sin (k n +\delta_k)$, where~\cite[][Sec.~SI.B]{SM}

 is the phase shift.
 Here $\omega_0 = \sqrt{8 E_J E_C}$ is the trasmon LC frequency and $\Gamma_0 = 1/Z C_0 = 4 E_C/\pi z$ is its elastic broadening due to its coupling to the array, where $Z=\sqrt{L/C_g}$ is the array wave impedance and $z=Z/R_Q$ ($R_Q = h/(2e)^2 = \pi/2$ is the superconducting resistance quantum).
 For $N \gg 1$ the mode spacing is $\Delta = \pi v/N$, hence $\sum_k \to \int_0^\infty \mathrm{d}\omega/\Delta$.